felipehillebrand-ops/Piscine-Reload/README.md

 # Learning Outcomes

-Through these projects, the following concepts were strengthened:
+Through this project, the following concepts were strengthened:

 - Core C programming fundamentals
 - Memory management and pointers